bevyengine/rfcs/rfcs/79-minimal-fragmenting-relationships.md

   ```rust
   world.entity_mut(source).insert_pair(Relationship {}, target);
   ```
+- Clean-up policies to allow specifying recursive despawning, this is important to allow porting `bevy_hierarchy` to use relationships
 - More advanced traversal methods: up, BFS down, etc.
 - More expressive query types: multi-target, grouping, sorted etc.
 - With component as entities we unlock full `(entity, entity)` relationships